rails/rails/guides/source/engines.md

 end
 ```

 TIP: Some engines choose to use this file to put global configuration options for their engine.
-It's a relatively good idea, and so if you want to offer configuration options, the file where your engine's `module` is defined is perfect for that.
+It's a relatively good idea, so if you want to offer configuration options, the file where your engine's `module` is defined is perfect for that.
 Place the methods inside the module and you'll be good to go.

 Within `lib/blorgh/engine.rb` is the base class for the engine: